MSE-QualityAssurance/recitation-4-f23/README.md

 1. In the current repository, go to `<> Code > Codespaces > Create codespace on main`.
 2. Wait until the container finishes building.
-3. After the Codespaces open, wait until receiving the message that the setup is complete.
+3. After the Codespaces open, wait until receiving the message that the setup is Done and the terminal closes.

 **Local Setup**